 On Fillmore Street between Jackson and Eddy, San Francisco.
 Free.

-Come play or listen to other people play twelve pianos that are tucked among the flowers and foliage of the San Francisco Botanical Garden’s 55 acres.
+Now celebrating its 5th year, come play or listen to other people play twelve pianos that are tucked among the flowers and foliage of the San Francisco Botanical Garden’s 55 acres in Golden Gate Park.
+Professional pianists are scheduled to perform on Saturdays and Sundays, though everyone is invited to strike a cord.

 At San Francisco Botanical Garden, Ninth Ave. at Lincoln Way, Golden Gate Park, San Francisco 94122.
 Free with garden admission.

-At an open house of the former U.S. Immigration Station, descendants of immigrants talk about how they researched their stories, and Ancestry.com experts help you hunt for your own roots.
+At an open house of Angel Island's former U.S. Immigration Station, descendants of immigrants talk about how they researched their stories, and Ancestry.com experts help you hunt for your own roots.
 Wander the old Immigration Station, a National Historic Landmark, and hike the island’s many trails.

 Midsummer Mozart Festival